Human Microbiome Therapies are Viable Alternatives to Antibiotics, with Substantial Therapeutic Potential

 Microbiome Related Initiatives of Big Pharmaceutical Players

-Over the years, various big pharmaceutical companies have marked their presence in the field of microbiome-based medicinal products and solutions.
+Over the years, various big pharmaceutical companies have marked their presence in the field of human microbiome market.
 The entry of such established companies in this domain was observed to have been via partnering with other microbiome therapy developers, or by making strategic investments in microbiome-focused development initiatives.

 Several big pharmaceutical players have partnered with smaller, dedicated microbiome-based therapy / diagnostic developers in order to expand their respective capabilities in this upcoming field of pharmacology.
 During our research, we observed that Bristol-Myers Squibb (BMS) and Merck have formed numerous partnerships for drugs that are in phase II of development.
 For instance, BMS signed a deal with Vedanta Biosciences for the development of their lead drug VE303, which is indicated for the treatment of rCDI.
 Similarly, Merck has partnered with Evelo Biosciences for the latter’s EDP 1503, indicated for the treatment of malignant melanoma.